xlnn/modelmux-vscode/README.md

 - Added VS Code default, system UI, and monospace font options.
 - Added new monochrome Activity Bar and color Marketplace icons.
 - Added responsive safeguards for narrow sidebars at all supported font sizes.
-- Kept the existing Marketplace extension ID so upgrades preserve profiles, state, and SecretStorage credentials.
+- Kept the existing command and configuration IDs so local profiles and settings remain compatible.

 ## CLI Support Matrix